ember-learn/guides-source/guides/release/using-typescript/invokables.md

 **Note:** 🚧 This section is under construction! 🏗️ The content here may undergo significant revision in the months ahead!

-To provide improved editor support, hooks for documentation tooling, and type checking for templates, Ember defines the idea of a _signature_.

-## What is a signature?
+In Ember templates, **“invokables”** are things you can _invoke_ in a template.
+These include [components], [helpers], and [modifiers].

+[components]: ../../components/introducing-components
+[helpers]: ../../components/helper-functions
+[modifiers]: ../../components/template-lifecycle-dom-and-modifiers

-The same way that functions have [function signatures][fn-sig] which define the arguments they take and the values they return, so do helpers, modifiers, and components in Glimmer templates.
-In Glimmer templates, we call these “invokables” because they are things you can _invoke_ in a template.
+The same way that functions have [signatures][fn-sig] which define the arguments they take and the values they return, so do Ember template invokables.

 [fn-sig]: https://developer.mozilla.org/en-US/docs/Glossary/Signature/Function

+In this chapter, we will walk through how to use TypeScript with each type of invokable.
+But first, we'll discuss signatures in more detail.

+## Signature Basics

-Glimmer’s invokables have a shared set of potential API features:
+Ember template invokables have a shared set of potential API features, each of which is captured in the signature:

-- the arguments the invokable accepts (which may be positional or named)
+- `Args`—the arguments the invokable accepts (which may be positional or named)
+- `Return`—the value(s) the invokable returns
-- the values they return
+- `Blocks`—the block(s) yielded by the invokable
-- the element associated with the invokable
+- `Element`—the element associated with the invokable
-- the blocks they yield

-The possible signature for an invokable is an interface which captures _all_ of these details, with `Args`, `Return`, `Blocks`, and `Element` naming the various aspects of the API.

 ```typescript
 interface InvokableSignature {